j04kh/avweather/README.md

 ## Features

-* Search airports by ICAO code, check METAR, TAF and Aiport info.
+* Search airports by ICAO code, check METAR, TAF and Airport info.
 * View the airport location on Maps by taping on the upper right maps icon.
 * See a list of nearby airports taping on the button 'Find Nearby'.